contao/docs-archive/en/hooks/getSearchablePages.md

 2. *int* `$intRoot`

 	ID of the current root page.
 Prior to Contao 2.11, this can be 0 when no root page is added in the page tree.

+### Return Values ###

+Return the list of pages that should be indexed.
+Be aware that this simply means these URLs will be requested, and each page is responsible for it's indexing.

 ### Example ###